 Xiaomi is known for making value-for-money gadgets, and this 45W USB-C adapter isn’t going to break that reputation.
 In China, the adapter costs 99 RMB, which is about S$20.
 (Note: Since this adaptor isn't available here, I had to use a shipping forwarder.
 Even with that and local postage factored in, my total cost only came up to be around S$26.)
+There's a local retailer who's selling it at Lazmall now.
 In comparison, Apple’s 29W USB-C adapter for the 12-inch MacBook costs S$68, and Innergie’s 45W PowerGear USB-C adapter costs S$63.

 So, is this Xiaomi 45W USB-C power adapter any good?
 Short answer: it does what it says on the tin.